 Be Bold and Vulnerable.
 Authenticity requires courage to show the world your genuine self, even when it feels risky.
 After the pandemic, I felt a calling to teach a community belly dance class to bring people back together and celebrate the joy in life.
 Dancing creates a magical connection that transcends words.
 You can see the radiance in the faces of the students as they spin, shimmy, and move their bodies in new ways.

 But I was struggling with a dilemma.
 I wasn't sure whether I was ready to dress up in a belly dance outfit and reveal my midriff while leading these dance classes.
 My abdominal muscles have been stretched from gestating two kids, and on the verge of 60, my belly has softened.
 Yet, the beauty of this dance form is that it welcomes all body types and encourages body positivity.
 I thought of brave actresses like Emma Thompson and Jamie Lee Curtis, who have courageously role-modeled how real women’s bodies look, even if they’re famous.
 I wanted to be bold and vulnerable like them, but an unwelcome inner voice tried to convince me that I should hide my belly.
 Getting ready for the first day of class, I pulled on my flowing skirt, wrapped my belly dance belt around my hips, and slipped into a sparkly purple cropped top.
-I tucked a flower in my hair, swiped on my brightest lipstick, looked in the mirror, and said with complete conviction," "Watch out, world—Here I am."
+I tucked a flower in my hair, swiped on my brightest lipstick, looked in the mirror, and said," "Watch out, world—Here I come."

 I opened the door, greeted each new dancer with a smile, and proudly demonstrated how to shake and shimmy what the good Lord gave me—belly and all.
 It was one of the best days of my life.